 She has been nominated for a Royal Philharmonic Society Award 2021 and has released two studio albums to date.
 In October 2022, Violeta released “Autovia Remixed” on Liquid Sound Design.

-Violeta spent her childhood summers in an 18th century cottage in a Swiss alpine valley – Cavaglia, Val Poschiavo which is situated at 1750 m.s.l.
-During the pandemic, she went back to her old 19th century family home and took to translating the pristine valley and its surrounding lakes and glaciers, into music.
+Violeta spent her childhood summers in a 19th century cottage in a Swiss alpine valley – Cavaglia, Val Poschiavo, which is situated at 1750 m.s.l.
+To create this album, she took to translating the pristine valley and its surrounding lakes and glaciers, into music.
 Highlighting the fragility of the environment and the beauty and the devastation created by climate change, the album incorporates the natural world into it’s very fabric; each song a different place on the map, creating soundscapes with violin, viola, cello and vocals in combination with electronics made out of field recordings passed through modular synths, masterfully produced by collaborator Roger Goula.